⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Player Types

-1. People <-> Environment (player can focus on game environment, or, as an opposite, on other players),
+1. People → Environment (player can focus on the game environment or, as an opposite, on other players)

 eLearning Gamer Personas Analysis

-• Explorers like going out into the world in order to bring things back to their community and exclaim “I discovered this thing!”
-In this case, the experience is objective.
+• Explorers like going out into the world to bring things back to their community and exclaim, “I discovered this thing!”
 One example of a game suited to the explorer player type was PokemonGo.
-A player had to play a lot of games to find every hidden pokemon in their surrounding.
+A player had to play many games to find every hidden Pokemon.

 • Achievers are an integral part of any competitive game.
 They drive a lot of projects, services, and brands.
 The problem with game design for this player type is that it’s difficult to develop a system where everyone can win and achieve.
 And for achievers, losing the game will likely cause them to lose interest in playing it.

 • Socializers are people who play games for the benefit of social interaction.
-Games focused on socializers comprise some of the most popular games throughout history – dominoes, bridge, mahjong, poker – the thread tying them together is that each game is highly social-oriented.
-To clarify, it isn’t that socializers don’t care about the game or winning – they do.
-For them, a game is just a background for meaningful long-term social interactions.
+Games focused on socializers comprise some of the most popular games throughout history – dominoes, bridge, mahjong, and poker.
+For socializers, a game is just a background for meaningful, long-term social interactions.

 • Killers make up only a fraction of all of the player types.
 However, it’s important to understand them.
-They are similar to achievers in their desire to win; although, unlike achievers, winning isn’t enough.
+They are similar to achievers in their desire to win, although, unlike achievers, winning isn’t enough.
 Not only must they win, but they also need to see somebody lose.
-Moreover, killers really want as many people as possible to see the killing, and their victims have to express admiration/respect.

 How to apply the knowledge of player types to gamify eLearning in the most effective way?
 To do that, you need to map gamer types on learner types.